I'm Paul and i'm a Third Year Undergraduate Student studying Electrical and Electronic Engineering at Queen's University Belfast, Northern Ireland.

 Otherworldly' would be a great way to describe caving as a sport, as it involves climbing, squeezing, crawling and mud - in fact, lots of mud!
 In the end, you are deep below the surface getting to experience the many fascinating and (sometimes) large caverns that lie below.

-(Left to right) Paul McCarron, Daniel Black, David Hatton, before passing through Shannon Cave, Fermanagh, April 2018
+(Left to right) Niall O'Rourke, Myself, Daniel Black, before passing through Noons Hole, Fermanagh, June 2019

 After working as a photography editor for the last 5 year part time, it was only recently that I started to take up photography in my spare time (and when I have a camera available to borrow!)